nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

   <span class="arrow">▸</span>
 </div>
 <div class="issues-collapsible-content">
-<p>Substance use based on USDTL Urine toxicology results (<a href="../../instruments/demo/visitinfo/#substance-use-flags">see details</a>) are erroneously included for Visit 2 data: urine is not collected at Visit 2, so these will be removed and can safely be ignored.</p>
+<p>Substance use flags derived from USDTL urine toxicology results (<a href="../../instruments/demo/visitinfo/#substance-use-flags">see details</a>) are erroneously included for Visit 2.
+Urine samples are not collected at Visit 2, and these values are duplicates of Visit 1 data.
+They will be removed in the next release and can be safely ignored.</p>
 </div>

 <div id="visit-su3" class="issues-banner" onclick="toggleCollapse(this)">